Alexis-Marion/MitoPhy/README.md

 In this panel, in each subdirectory defined in [4.1.3](#413-Turn-into-fasta), all sequences will be transferred to the new output directory by genes.
 Here three options are present :

-• 1 You have no sequences in the directory, as such a placeholder sequence, containing only "-" is created and moved.
+• You have **no** sequences in the directory, as such a placeholder sequence, containing only "-" is created and moved.

-• 2 You have only one sequence, no consensus is made and the sequence is moved to the output directory unchanged.
+• You have only **one** sequence, no consensus is made and the sequence is moved to the output directory unchanged.

-• 3 You have more than two sequences and a majority of the sequence is made and moved to the output directory.
+• You have more than **two** sequences and a majority of the sequence is made and moved to the output directory.
 Ambiguous sites are "X”.

 ### 4.2 Alignment parameters